junxit/us-congress-bills-113/metadata.md

 - 2013-05-20 — Placed on the Union Calendar, Calendar No. 60.
 - 2013-05-20 — Reported by the Committee on Judiciary.
 H. Rept.
 113-85.
 - 2013-05-20 — Reported by the Committee on Judiciary.
 H. Rept.
 113-85.
+- 2013-05-21 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.